rnambs/helloworld/index.md

 ## Projects

+**Apple Wallet Pass Creator:** Ever wanted to make your own Apple Wallet pass, just like the credit/transit cards?
+I created a standalone app using Java & Spring to do just this - you can extend the code to create any type of pass you like.
+This was an extension of my internship project at Rhombus, and not only was it one of the most fun ones I've done, I learnt a lot about cryptography through hashing algorithms and package signing, building microservices through Spring, working with iOS, and UI/UX.

 **Penn Garage:** Worked with Professor Fouh and 4 friends as an extension of CIS 3500 - Software Engineering.
 Penn Garage is a (integrated with Penn systems) marketplace that allows students to easily trade/sell items.
 One of the biggest problems at Penn is the hassle during move-out/move-in, and this allows students to save money and time in a safe and eco-friendly manner.
 Built on MERN stack.

 **Superscalar Pipelined Processor:** Built a 5-stage superscalar processor for CIS 5710 - a graduate-level course on computer architecture.
 Includes a fully pipelined, complete bypassing structure and can complete a single cycle in ~60ns.
 Inspired by the MIPS processor architecture, built primarily using Verilog.